“In the whole of the Old Testament literature there is no chapter more tragic or full of solemn and searching warning than this.” (G. Campbell Morgan)

 3. (3) David pursues the temptation.

 So David sent and inquired about the woman.
 And someone said, “Is this not Bathsheba, the daughter of Eliam, the wife of Uriah the Hittite?”

 a.
 So David sent and inquired: David could have ended the temptation by leaving the scene at that time, even after entertaining the temptation for a while.
 Instead, David put himself into a more tempting situation.

 b.
 Is this not Bathsheba, the daughter of Eliam: From this, David learned that the woman came from a notable family.
 She was from the upper classes.
-Her father was Eliam, one of David’s Mighty Men (2 Samuel 23:34).
+Her father was Eliam, one of David’s mighty men (2 Samuel 23:34).
 Her grandfather was Ahithophel – one of David’s chief counselors (2 Samuel 23:34, 2 Samuel 15:12).

 c.
-The wife of Uriah the Hittite: From this, David learned that Bathsheba was married, and the wife of another of David’s Mighty Men (2 Samuel 23:8, 39).
-He also learned that this woman’s husband was away, because the Mighty Men were away in battle against the Ammonites.
+The wife of Uriah the Hittite: From this, David learned that Bathsheba was married, and the wife of another of David’s mighty men (2 Samuel 23:8, 39).
+He also learned that this woman’s husband was away because the mighty men were away in battle against the Ammonites.
 This knowledge made the situation far more tempting.
 David began to think, “I could get away with this.”

 ii.
 David should have received the news of the woman’s identity as a warning.
-He learned that this woman was related to men close to David.
+He learned that this woman was related to men close to him.
 In taking Bathsheba, David sinned against Uriah, Eliam, and Ahithophel – each man was close and important to David.